 Today, Edinburgh remains Scotland’s intellectual and cultural center, as well as its capital.
 The city’s name comes from an old Celtic word, Eidyn, which is a name for the area, and burgh, which means fortress.
 A hilly city on Scotland’s east coast, Edinburgh is home to a famous castle dating to at least the 12th century.
 Edinburgh Castle is Scotland’s most-visited tourist attraction, drawing over 2 million visitors in 2019 alone.
 The city is also home to the University of Edinburgh, one of Scotland’s most prestigious universities.
 Edinburgh’s nicknames include Auld Reekie (Old Smoky) for Old Town’s smoky chimneys.
 The city is also sometimes called Auld Greekie, or the “Athens of the North,” for the city’s role as a hub of philosophy.
 Edinburgh’s medieval Old Town and neoclassical New Town together comprise a single UNESCO World Heritage Site.

-Archeological evidence suggests that the area where Edinburgh now stands has been inhabited since at least 8,500 BCE.
+Archeological evidence suggests that the area where Edinburgh now stands has been inhabited since at least 8,500 BC.
 Celtic tribespeople were the main inhabitants.
 Over the centuries, the area was ruled by various peoples, including Welsh-speaking Brythonic Celts.
-Edinburgh came under Scottish rule around 960 CE, when King Indulf the Aggressor seized the settlement.
+Edinburgh came under Scottish rule around 960 AD, when King Indulf the Aggressor seized the settlement.
 Edinburgh became the Scottish capital in 1437, replacing Scone.

 Scotland in the 18th century had just undergone decades of political and economic turmoil.
 Disruption was caused by the House of Orange’s ousting of the House of Stuart, the Jacobite Rebellions, the failed and costly colonial Darien Scheme, famine, and the 1707 Union of Scotland and England.
 Yet Scotland, particularly Edinburgh, were to embark on an exciting new journey.